copy and paste this google map to your website or blog!

 Chronic traumatic encephalopathy - Wikipedia Chronic traumatic encephalopathy (CTE) is a neurodegenerative disease linked to repeated trauma to the head The encephalopathy symptoms can include behavioral problems, mood problems, and problems with thinking [1][4] The disease often gets worse over time and can result in dementia [2]

-Chronic traumatic encephalopathy - Symptoms and causes Chronic traumatic encephalopathy (CTE) is a brain disorder likely caused by repeated head injuries It causes the death of nerve cells in the brain, known as degeneration CTE gets worse over time The only way to definitively diagnosis CTE is after death during an autopsy of the brain CTE is a rare disorder that is not yet well understood
+Chronic traumatic encephalopathy - Symptoms and causes Chronic traumatic encephalopathy, also known as CTE, is a brain disease likely caused by repeated head injuries It causes the death of nerve cells in the brain, known as degeneration CTE gets worse over time The only way to definitively diagnosis CTE is after death during an autopsy of the brain

 What is CTE?
 Understanding chronic traumatic encephalopathy Defining CTE: What is chronic traumatic encephalopathy?
 CTE is a rare form of brain damage that can result from repeated head injuries, even if they are not severe enough to cause concussion